Stunning Coastal Photography in this Perfect Medieval Village

 Vernazza Port and Fortifications

 Vernazza was founded about 1000 A.D. by the Obertenghi family from Genoa.
 They built the town as a way to secure the Ligurian coast and establish a naval base which gave them a landing point on the coastline.
-They also developed fortifications to protect the harbor and coast from frequent Saracen pirate raids.
+They also developed fortifications to protect the harbor and coast from frequent Saracen pirate attacks.

 Every year the village celebrates the Festa dei Pirati, re-enacting the famous Saracen raids of hundreds of years ago.
 This is a floating festival that takes place during the summer months.

-Beyond the town of Vernazza are miles of terraces that grow the famed grape most wine lovers believe is from San Gimignano and creates the famous Vernaccia wine.
+Beyond the town of Vernazza are olive groves and miles of terraces that grow the famed grape most wine lovers believe is from San Gimignano and creates the famous Vernaccia wine.
 Outside of Tuscany few people know that San Gimignano’s famous wine originated in Vernazza and the people insist that the village gave its name to the grape.

 The town of Vernazza has around 1000 or so inhabitants and approximately 850,000 visitors a year.
 A car-free village Vernazza only allows vehicles to enter is on Tuesday morning for the market that is the highlight of the week for both tourists and locals.